gebn/unifibackup/README.md

 The executable is intended to run under systemd.
 The following instructions detail how to set up the service.

-1. Download the [latest](https://github.com/gebn/unifibackup/releases/latest) binary to `/opt/unifibackup/`, and ensure it is executable.
+1. Download the [latest](https://github.com/gebn/unifibackup/releases/latest) archive to `/opt/unifibackup`.

-2. Copy `unifibackup.service` to `/etc/systemd/system`, and open the file in your favourite editor.
+2. Copy `unifibackup.service` into `/etc/systemd/system`, and open the file in your favourite editor.
    1. Change the bucket to the one you want to upload to (see *IAM Policy* below for required permissions), and optionally override the destination prefix.
    2. Set `AWS_REGION` to the region of the bucket above.
    3. If not using an instance profile, and credentials are not configured elsewhere, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.